-Ex-England captain Morgan retires aged 36
+England's World Cup-winning captain Morgan retires

 "From moving to England in 2005 to join Middlesex, right up to the very end, playing for Paarl Royals in SA20, I have cherished every moment.

 "Thanks to cricket, I have been able to travel the world and meet incredible people, many of whom I have developed lifelong friendships with.
-Playing for franchise team across the globe has given me so many memories that I will hold on to forever."
+Playing for franchise teams across the globe has given me so many memories that I will hold on to forever."

+Morgan also captained London Spirit in The Hundred as well as Kolkata Knight Riders in the Indian Premier League.